How to Visit the Coral Coast on a Budget

 Fijian Cultural Activities

-Fijians are happy to share their island traditions and culture with visitors, where budget travellers will get lots of opportunities to learn through resorts like Mango Bay Resort, The Beachhouse and Crusoe’s Retreat.
+Fijians are happy to share their island traditions and culture with visitors, and budget travellers will get lots of opportunities to learn through resorts like Mango Bay Resort, The Beachhouse and Crusoe’s Retreat.
 Make your own souvenir in a traditional Fijian weaving lesson, learn to cook Fijian food, make coconut jewellery and more!

 Finally, these resorts also come alive at night with traditional Fijian song and dance known as “meke”.
 This is a captivating experience that is sure to lift the spirit!